MaxFdev/StocksTerminal_SE_Project/README.md

 ---

-Needs:
+> Needs Being Met:

+Ease of access to current and live stock data at a moment's notice.

->Who would use it?
+> Who would use it?

-Anyone from brokers trying to get a quick breakdown of a certain stock to everyday people trying to educate themselves on current public finances to software engineers trying to simplify stock data.
+Anyone from brokers trying to get a quick breakdown of a certain stock to everyday people trying to educate themselves on current public finances, and software engineers trying to simplify stock data.

+This software can be particularly useful for automation.
+For example, someone can make a bash script that can send email notifications when certain stock data triggers a defined threshold.

 > What functions are provided?

+This software will be capable of retrieving all sorts of data with regard to stock ticker symbols.
+The data can be provide as a querry - whereby a single request is sent for the current market data for a stock (or stocks), or live data - which will continue to update the data in the CLI every decided interval.

- A "get" for general information, as well as a storage for previously accessed stocks that it auto-refreshes.
-It will also allow for summarizing tools in order to isolate prioritized information.
+It will also allow for summarizing tools in order to isolate and prioritize the most wanted information.
+Additionally, there will be functionality to querry multiple stock tickers and get a list of formatted data for each.

 > Why?

 To simplify and organize the information-getting process for stock data.

 > How?

 1. Run the program .jar file.

 2.  make a call to the program using "stock" as the first item of your args.

 3.  use one of the following commands to call and retrieve data:

         (a) "help" - prints a list of available commands, requests, and options, as well as a short description of each, akin to this list.

         (b) "[stock_symbol(s)] [live /or/ current] [requests(s)]" - executes the given command(s) on the stock symbol provided - separate symbols and requests with commas.
 Example provided:
             "aapl, amzn -pov" - fetches the price, open price, and volume for aapl and amzn (empty request status assumes current)

         (c) requests and their uses:
             1. no request / "" - assumes all other
             requests
             2. open / "o" - day's open price
             3. high / "h" - day's high price
             4. low / "l" - day's low price
             5. volume / "v" - stock volume
             6. latest trading day / "t" - last day that trading was available
             7. previous close / "p" - the previous
             trading day's closing price
             8. change / "c" - change in price since day's open
             9. change in percent / "r" - change in price since day's open represented as a percentage.

 The ideal experience using this product is straightforward: use the "help" or read the code in order to understand the commands, then apply them as you wish.

 Identify what need the software is meeting

 ---

 > Ideas/Functionality:

 -   Query; Commands to get data (specify wanted data)

     Wanted data (and usage) includes:

           1.symbol - the given

 -   Live; Live command (updates info every certain amount of time)
 -   `List`; List (lists multiple stocks that are specified)
 -   Help; Help (get help)

 > Stock data we can get:

-01. symbol
+1.  symbol
-02. open
+2.  open
-03. high
+3.  high
-04. low
+4.  low
-05. price
+5.  price
-06. volume
+6.  volume
-07. latest trading day
+7.  latest trading day
-08. previous close
+8.  previous close
-09. change
+9.  change
 10. change percent